-It should be noted that in the past 70 years there have been some Setback Variances granted within the overall neighborhood, and as illustrated on the vicinity map, several structures appear to have non-compliant setbacks.
+It should be noted that in the past 70 years there have been some Setback Variances granted within the overall neighborhood, and as illustrated on the vicinity map, several structures appear to have non-compliant setbacks, which is typical in the older portions of the City on smaller lots.
+The proposed structure would be in keeping with the developed neighborhood.